The Adventure of Black Peter: Plot

 Holmes saves Neligan from the noose by finding the true killer in a most unusual way.
 He advertises for a harpooner, posing as a sea captain named Basil.
 He gets three applicants at 221B Baker Street for the job, and one of them is indeed Peter Carey's killer, as confirmed by his name, Patrick Cairns, and the fact that Holmes had established that he was once Carey's shipmate.
 Holmes also felt sure that a murderer would want to leave the country for a while.
 Holmes handcuffs the unaware Cairns after which Cairns confesses.
 While he freely admits to killing Carey, he furiously denies that it was murder, claiming self-defence.
 He was actually at Carey's cabin to extort hush money from him.
-Neligan's father had indeed come aboard the Sea Unicorn with his tin box of securities, and Carey had murdered him by throwing him overboard while he believed no-one was looking, though Cairns had witnessed the event.
+Neligan's father had indeed come aboard the Sea Unicorn with his tin box of securities, and Carey had murdered him by throwing him overboard while he believed no-one was looking, though Cairns had secretly witnessed the event.
 While Carey initially had agreed to the payoff, when Cairns came to collect, things were different.
 The two drank together, during which Carey's mood darkened.
 When Carey reached for his knife, which Cairns viewed as a threat, he took action.
-Cairns then examined the box of securities, but finding them impossible for him to sell, escaped, leaving his tobacco pouch on the table.
+Cairns escaped with the box of securities, leaving his tobacco pouch on the table.
+When he examined the securities later, he found them impossible for him to sell.

 The rum was another clue.
 Holmes was sure that it, and the fact that the brandy and whiskey had been left alone, were sure signs that the killer was a seaman.
 Neligan is released and the securities returned to him, although the ones that Carey sold cannot be recovered.